JGPico/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  Relational Databases are the data itself, usually managed with software like MySQL or Postgres.
+SQL is a language used to query the data.

 - [ ] Why do tables need a `primary key`?
+  Tables need a primary key because the rest of the data might not be unique or under the control of the programmer, and a primary key ensures that we can identify which piece of data we are using.
+Additionally, primary keys could be used as foreign keys in other tables to share data between said tables.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table?
+  Foreign keys

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables?
+  Many to Many table relationships require a third table in order to be able to share data between the original two.

 ## Minimum Viable Product